ryanajones/Header-Parser-Microservice/README.md

 # Header Parser Microservice

-Adding `/api/whoami` onto the base URL and sending will return a JSON response of the user's system information.
-Included in the response will be the user's IP address, prefered language, and software information.
-Node and Express are used to implement a RESTful API to handle the HTTP GET requests.
-Within the route handler function, the information is pulled from the request object and returned to the front-end.
+Adding `/api/whoami` onto the base URL and sending the GET request will return a JSON response of the user's IP address, system's preferred language, and software information.
+Node and Express are used to implement a RESTful API to handle HTTP requests.
+Within the route handler function, the information is parsed from the request header object and returned to the front-end.

 ## Technologies Used